 The quickest and easiest way to get to Herne Bay from London is by train, whether from Kings Cross/ St Pancras International or London Victoria station.
 These are direct connections and take about one and a half hours.

 Arrived at Herne Bay train station is only a 10 to 15-minute walk to the High Street or the beach.

 If you prefer driving into the town, there are multiple car parks with similar prices.
-If you stay for the day, I’d recommend William Street Car Park as it is pretty central and open between 9 a.m. and 6 p.m. every day and charges £1.40 per hour at the moment.A perfect match for a day trip from #London, or staying a couple of days and exploring #HerneBay, a charming #seaside town in #Kent, #England . #Travel #thingstodo @HelloHerneBay #HelloHerneBay @VisitCanterbury #visitcanterbury… Click To Tweet
+If you stay for the day, I’d recommend William Street Car Park as it is pretty central and open between 9 a.m. and 6 p.m. daily and charges £1.40 per hour.A perfect match for a day trip from #London, or staying a couple of days and exploring #HerneBay, a charming #seaside town in #Kent, #England . #Travel #thingstodo @HelloHerneBay #HelloHerneBay @VisitCanterbury #visitcanterbury… Click To Tweet

 Things To Do In Herne Bay, Kent